richonguzman/LoRa_APRS_iGate/README.md

 f) Syslog section:

-    adjust server, port to a suitable value.
+    adjust server and port to a suitable value.

 __________________________________________